Raak Mushroom Pendant Lamp B-1057

 Manufacturer: Raak Amsterdam, The Netherlands.

-Other versions: Made in several colours.
-Also made as a table lamp and wall lamp: a C-1503 arm in combination with this pendant lamp, as you can see.
+Other versions: This Raak mushroom pendant lamp B-1057 exists in several colours.
+Also made as a table lamp and wall lamp: a C-1503 arm in combination with this pendant lamp, as you can see in the catalogue.

 Appears in the Raak catalogues from 1968 until 1982.

 A strange thing is that the B-1057 label also is used for the Raak Chrysaline pendant lamp, as you can see over here on Vintageinfo.

-This pendan lamp is often confused with the Raak “El Duomo” pendant lamp, but that is because they appear next to each other in catalogue 9 as you can see over here on Vintageinfo.
+This pendant lamp is often confused with the Raak “El Duomo” pendant lamp, but that is because they appear next to each other in catalogue 9 as you can see over here on Vintageinfo.

 The Dutch company Raak was founded in 1954 by Carel O. Lockhorn (18 June 1923 – 6 October 2004), a previous employee of Philips Lighting Eindhoven.
 Raak, which means “to hit” in Dutch, implies design which precisely “hits the nail on the head”.